Robust constrained nonlinear Model Predictive Control with Gated Recurrent Unit model -- Extended version: Conclusion

 \section{Conclusion}

 This paper develops and analyses a robust MPC with input and output constraints, based on the use of a GRU model.
 Robustness and recursive feasibility are achieved using a constraint tightening approach, based on Lyapunov functions for the model and for the observer estimation error.
 The MPC formulation includes terminal ingredients that allow to guarantee ISS of the closed loop system with respect to the perturbation terms without having requirements on the length of the prediction horizon, allowing to maintain the computational effort tractable.
-Remarkably, this work can be extended to obtain a zero error reference tracking by following the guidelines for nonlinear offset-free MPC of \cite{Morari2012nonlinear-offset-free}.
+In the paper, the algorithm has been proposed for regulation around an equilibrium point, but can be generalized to tracking, penalising also the control change in the MPC cost function.
+Zero error reference tracking can be achieved by following the guidelines for nonlinear offset-free MPC of \cite{Morari2012nonlinear-offset-free}.
 This approach was used in a robust MPC based on LSTM models in \cite{Schimperna2023extended}, and the extension to the GRU based MPC proposed in this work is straightforward.